TOAST-DOCS/Compute-Instance/en/public-api.md

 ---

 <a id="attach-additional-block-storage-to-the-instance"></a>
-### Attach additional block storage to the instance { #attach-additional-block-storage-to-the-instance }
+### Attach additional block storage to the instance
 ```
 POST /v2/{tenantId}/servers/{serverId}/os-volume_attachments
 X-Auth-Token: {tokenId}